-Hertfordshire County Council and the Inclusive Multi Academy Trust will do as much as possible to prevent applications being made from fraudulent addresses.
+Hertfordshire County Council and the Inclusive Multi Academy Trust will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti Fraud service for further investigation as necessary.

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
 Hertfordshire County Council and the Inclusive Multi Academy Trust will take action in the following circumstances: